zloeber/ephemeral-root-ca/README.md

 # ephemeral-root-ca

 An on-demand root certificate authority using OpenBao and self-sealed with local age encryption.
+This brings up the vault instance via docker, unseals and configures the root ca with local files that are then age encrypted before being commit into git.
+The only thing required to bring things back online to rotate/sign certs is the original age private key (`age.key`) and a container engine.

 ## Overview